 Because our sequencing tests are performed in a research lab and not a clinical lab, we are not currently permitted to return personal genetic data to you.
 However, we will regularly update you with key discoveries that we make about this disease, overall results, and progress made through this research.

 8. Is this research being conducted for profit?

 No. This project is a not-for-profit, academic research endeavor.
-Our mission is to generate data to Freely share in a way that protects your personal information with the research community in order to fuel scientific discoveries.
+Our mission is to generate, aggregate, and freely share data with the research community in a way that protects your personal information in order to fuel discoveries.

 9. Is there information that I can bring to my doctor so that I can discuss this study with them?